opennars/ALANN2018/README.md

 ----------
 Run ALLANStreams in a console

-Run the ALLANUI in Windows (accept the Forewall access to port 5000)
+Run the ALLANUI in Windows (accept the Firewall access to port 5000)

 Enter Narsese statements into top GUI windows and click <Enter> button